-12.4 Completion of an over
+12.5 Completion of an over

-Other than at the end of an innings:
+Other than at the end of the match:

-- 12.4.1 if the agreed time for a drinks interval is reached during an over, the over shall be completed before the drinks interval is taken, except as provided for in 12.4.2. - 12.4.2 when less than 5 minutes remain before the time agreed for the next drinks interval, the drinks interval shall be taken immediately if either a batter is dismissed or retires or the players have occasion to leave the field whether this occurs during an over or at the end of an over.
-If an over is thus interrupted it shall be completed on the resumption of play.
+- 12.5.1 if the agreed time for an interval is reached during an over, the over shall be completed before the interval is taken, except as provided for in 12.5.2. - 12.5.2 when less than 3 minutes remains before the time agreed for the next interval, the interval shall be taken immediately if either a batsman is dismissed or retires or the players have occasion to leave the field whether this occurs during an over or at the end of an over.
+Except at the end of an innings, if an over is thus interrupted it shall be completed on the resumption of play.